• Skip to primary navigation

 Shrimp soaking in a bowl of buttermilk to tenderize.

-1. Soak shrimp in buttermilk: In a medium bowl, combine the peeled and deveined shrimp with buttermilk.
-Let sit for 10 minutes to help tenderize.
+1. Soak Shrimp: In a medium bowl, combine the peeled and deveined shrimp with buttermilk.
+Let it sit for 10-15 minutes to help tenderize.

 Sauce ingredients being mixed together in a small bowl.

-1. Prepare the sauce: In a small bowl, mix the sauce ingredients as listed above and set aside.
+1. Whisk Sauce: In a small bowl, whisk the listed sauce ingredients until combined and set aside.

 Shrimp being coated evenly in a seasoned cornstarch mixture in a shallow bowl.

-1. Coat the shrimp: In a shallow bowl, whisk together the cornstarch, salt, garlic powder, and black pepper.
+1. Dredge Shrimp: In a shallow bowl, whisk together the cornstarch, salt, garlic powder, and black pepper.
 Coat the shrimp evenly on both sides with the mixture.

 Shrimp frying in hot oil in a pan until golden brown on both sides.

-1. Drain excess oil: Transfer the fried shrimp to a wire rack or paper towel-lined plate to drain excess oil.
+1. Drain Oil: Transfer the fried shrimp to a wire rack to drain off excess oil and to keep it crispy.

 Crispy shrimp being tossed in a glossy sauce and garnished with chopped green onions.

-1. Toss with sauce and serve: Place the shrimp in a large mixing bowl and pour the prepared sauce over.
+1. Toss and Serve: Place the shrimp in a large mixing bowl and pour the prepared sauce over.
 Gently toss to coat.
 Garnish with green onions and serve immediately while crispy.

 Expert Tips